akifune1/amsirs/README.md

 - **AI Models Used:** TinyFaceDetector (speed-optimized), FaceLandmark68 (precision alignment), FaceRecognition (128-point descriptor)
 - **Liveness Detection:** A two-step mouth-open challenge prevents photo spoofing.
 The system waits for a closed mouth, then prompts the student to open it before accepting the scan.
+- **Proactive Privacy Architecture:** Bypasses standard Next.js unmount delays by severing raw DOM video streams instantly upon navigation, guaranteeing the camera hardware shuts down the millisecond the guard navigates away.
+- **Identity Verification Profile:** Upon a successful scan, the dashboard locks in a persistent data card displaying the student's database photo, name, match confidence, grade, and timestamp for effortless visual cross-referencing by the guard.
 - **Neutral Snapshot:** The face photo is captured at the neutral (closed-mouth) step, so the stored image is always clean, not mid-gesture.
 - **Matching Logic:** The live facial descriptor is compared against all stored embeddings using Euclidean distance.
 A match threshold of `< 0.75` is required for access to be granted.
 - **Engine Optimization:** The system pre-processes massive mathematical array conversions (Float32Array) before iterative scans and uses main-thread micro-yielding (`setTimeout`) to prevent the heavy WebGL engine from freezing the browser UI during scanning.